United Way of Metropolitan Chicago Inc

 Priority Areas

-United Way funds organizations providing:
+United Way funds organisations providing:

-• Food access and food security programs
+• Food access and food security programmes

 • Housing stability (rental, mortgage, and utility assistance)